-To best take advantage of the Typed Racket optimizer, keep the following in mind.
-The Optimization Coach package provides optimization coaching support to help you in this task.
+To best take advantage of the Typed Racket optimizer, consult the Optimization Coach documentation.

 7.2.1 Numeric types

 Being type-driven, the optimizer makes most of its decisions based on the types you assigned to your data.
 As such, you can improve the optimizer's usefulness by writing informative types.